oliviergimenez/reproducible-science/README.md

 # Reproducible science with R and RStudio

 Here you will find the material I use to teach reproducible science with `R` and `RStudio`.
-I use

 * Introduction to `Git` and `GitHub` with `RStudio` [[slides](https://oliviergimenez.github.io/quick-intro-git-github-rstudio/#1)] [[material](https://github.com/oliviergimenez/quick-intro-git-github-rstudio)]